 Available as a pdf download and as a printed booklet.
 Click HERE for the printed booklet.

-Oscar’s sampler has been lovingly stitched by Melissa Gay.
+Bertha’s sampler has been reproduced by Lisa Brown and the model stitched by Nicola Parkman.
 At the very core of Hands Across the Sea Samplers there is a team of needleworkers who are passionate about antique samplers and being able to share those samplers with you.